 Stock water.
 Before a storm arrives, fill a bathtub if you have one, so you have water to flush the toilet.
 (Avoid unsupervised bathroom access to children).
 Fill large containers for drinking water or buy bottled water.

 Charge devices, and fuel vehicles.
 Be sure cell phones, computers and tablets are charged and vehicles are full of fuel.

 Watch the forecast.
 Keep updated with storm alerts and news from the National Weather Service.

 Stay informed.
-You can get updates on outages and estimated times of restoration on VEC’s Outage Center as well as on VEC’s Facebook and Twitter feeds.
+Get updates on outages and estimated times of restoration on VEC’s Outage Center as well as on VEC’s Facebook and Twitter feeds.
 Radio and television stations may offer general outage information as well.

 Keep your distance from downed power lines outside.
 Always assume every line is energized and dangerous.
 If you’re in a vehicle and downed wires are on the car or across the road, stay in your car until emergency crews arrive.
-Don’t touch anything that might be in contact with a downed line, like a tree limb.
+Don’t touch anything that might be in contact with a downed line.

 Locate a shelter.
 If your home becomes unsafe or you need resources during a major storm or during longer term outages, dial 2-1-1 to find the closest shelter in your area.

 Stay off roads.
 Eliminate unnecessary travel.
 Traffic lights may be out, and roads may be congested and they may have possibility of downed lines and trees on them.